 Exemption from tax withholding

 You can also use the W-4 to declare yourself exempt from withholding, meaning your employer will not reduce your salary for any federal income tax.
-You can claim an exemption from withholding only if you had no income tax liability in the prior year and you don’t expect to owe any tax in the current year.
+You can claim an exemption from withholding if you had no income tax liability in the prior year and you don’t expect to a tax liability in the current year.

 For example, if you are a single taxpayer who earns approximately $8,000 every year, then you will not owe federal income tax because of the personal exemption and standard deduction you can claim on your tax return, which effectively eliminates the possibility of owing tax on your $8,000 of earnings.